 After Christmas Day, Christmas music goes away for 11 months, so put on a Christmas playlist and enjoy those last few “sounds of the season.”

 Don’t forget to take photos and videos!
 This shot of my little boy playing in the background, my daughter cheering that she got the gift she want, and my husband’s epic bed head hair makes me smile every time I see it.

 For us, Christmas is a religious holiday.
 We go to church on Christmas Eve.
 Then on Christmas night, we read the kids the story of Christmas and Jesus’ birth.
 It’s another way for us to make sure that our kids understand why this day is so special.

 We try our hardest to keep Christmas Christ-centered.
 One of the ways that we incorporate Jesus’ birthday into the day is with a birthday cake for Jesus.
 Typically this is red velvet cake picked up from the store, but sometimes I ATTEMPT to decorate it, and this is what happens when I get a hold of icing (DISASTER!
 Thankfully, Jesus forgives.)

 Opening gifts is always the highlight of Christmas day for kids.
 While some kids get more gifts than others, there are several gifts that any kids (or all kids) will enjoy.
 We put “To: KIDS” on the tag and let whichever child is done opening gifts open those gifts.
 No matter how hard you try, kids don’t understand that some gifts are worth more than others.

-No Peeking 10 of 10
+8. No Peeking

-With little kids who like to raid the present area, last year we found a way to prevent the kids from seeing the presents from upstairs.
-We created a "No Peeking!” area with wrapping paper.
+With little kids who like to raid the present area, last year we found a way to prevent the kids from seeing the presents from upstairs.: we created a “no Peeking!” area with wrapping paper.